vert-x3/vertx-web-site/src/site/blog/posts/2018-10-15-vertx-web-api-service.md

 }
 ```

-Check the `OperationResult` documentation to look at various handy methods to create a completed response.
+Check the `OperationResult` documentation to look at various handy methods to create a complete response.

 ## Mount the Service